 (Better Response) When he says, “What, you think I lose my cool?”, you say, “We can both lose our cools.”
 Then switch immediately back to #1 (above) without wavering, “I just want us both to keep practicing on how we talk about our rough stuff.
 Any idea how you could do that?”

-3. Be patient, and keep regularly brining up #1.
-I have one couple who set a To Do reminder once a month to give each other feedback.
+3. Be patient, and keep regularly bringing up #1.
+I have one couple who set a To-Do reminder once a month to give each other feedback.
 This brought to light that a) things get better, often with very little effort, and b) it’s safe to give one another feedback.

 Good luck!
 Keep trying.